timsutton/brigadier/README.md

 Run it with the `--model` option to specify an alternate model, in the form `MacPro3,1`, etc.

-Run it with the `--install` option to download and install it, deleting the drivers after installation.
+Run it with the `--install` option to both download and install, deleting the drivers after installation.
 This obviously works only on Windows.
+This option was made for doing automated installations of the Boot Camp drivers.

 Place a `brigadier.plist` file in the same folder as the script to override the .sucatalog URL to point to an internal Software Update Server catalog (details below).